RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 [Priceline](http://priceline.com) has consistently given me great deals on flights and hotels all over the world.
 I used Priceline for my Shenzhen trip, and they delivered well.

+### Managing the Language Barrier

+If you already speak Mandarin, you will navigate well in Shenzhen.
+I am not fluent in Mandarin, so I relied on a few crutches.

+* Google Translate rocks.
+* [Chineasy](http://chineasy.com) is an excellent intro to the most frequently used characters in Chinese writing.

+Astute readers will note that Google's tools are blocked by the Great Firewall, and you'll need a VPN to use Google's Translate and Map apps.

 ### Visit Hong Kong

 If you make it to Shenzhen, try to schedule a trip to Hong Kong as well.
-The train ride is about as long as a ride from Midtown Manhattan to Brooklyn.
+The two cities asre only a short train ride apart, like riding from Midtown Manhattan to Brooklyn.
+US citizens can travel to Hong Kong without a visa, but you'll still need to go through customs.

+### Out-Takes
+### Out-Takes
+### Out-Takes
+### Out-Takes
+### Out-Takes
+### Out-Takes

 ### First Impressions

-Overwhelmed.
-Imagine an IKEA store, only the store is filled with electronics instead of furniture.
-Double the size of the store.
-And then imagine a neighborhood filled with other stores just like it.

 I expected to be overwhelmed by Huaqiangbei.
 And still, I was overwhelmed.

 Prototypes paradise.